 This is another really really important step which I worked out from first hand experience!
-When I first started using Probiotic Action I refused to give up make-up during the day – meaning I would spritz my face with Probiotic Action after cleansing then apply my make-up (which incidentally contained zinc oxide – an antibacterial ingredient), then not apply it again till the evening after I’d taken my make up off.
-While these 2-3 applications per day helped my skin slightly, it was no where near the improvement I saw when I took the plunge and stopped wearing make up for a few days and carried my bottle of Probiotic Action around in my bag and spritzed my face every 3 hours.
+When I first started using topical probiotics I refused to give up make-up during the day – meaning I would spritz my face with topical probiotics after cleansing then apply my make-up (which incidentally contained zinc oxide – an antibacterial ingredient), then not apply it again till the evening after I’d taken my make up off.
+While these 2-3 applications per day helped my skin slightly, it was no where near the improvement I saw when I took the plunge and stopped wearing make up for a few days and carried my bottle around in my bag and spritzed my face every 3 hours.

 I’ll admit, the first couple of days were pretty grim and I felt really conscious of my skin but as the days went by and my skin started looking calmer and NO new breakouts were appearing, I started feeling more confident about my bare skin.
 I even started being surprised by my reflection in the mirror as my skin did look AS BAD as I thought it did in my head.
 These speedy results gave me the drive to keep up the routine and really make the most out of topical probiotics!